 Which design is best?

 One-size does not fit all.
 It really depends on the goals of the employer and demographics of the workforce.
-Although the SECURE Act made changes to the Safe Harbor Non-elective plan design, the plan must still be in effect for at least three months.
-The good news is that we can assist you in determining what will work best for your clients after considering their unique needs!
+The plan must be in effect for at least three months, and as stated before, most investment platforms will require 30-45 days to be ready to accept deposits.
+The good news is that EJReynolds can assist you in determining what will work best for your clients after considering their unique needs!
 Please contact us to learn more.